 +44 (0) 20 7193 4806

-If so, we’d like to share our 10 tips for going freelance or starting a limited company based on 20+ years of experience.
+If so, here are 10 tips for going freelance or starting a limited company based on our 20+ years of experience.

 2. Connect with people who share your passion to share ideas, create conversations and build an inspiring support community